BenLangmead/bowtie2/MANUAL.markdown

 limit of around 1000 bp.

 5. Bowtie 2 allows alignments to [overlap ambiguous characters] (e.g. `N`s) in
 the reference.
-Bowtie 1 did not.
+Bowtie 1 does not.

 6. Bowtie 2 does away with Bowtie 1's notion of alignment "stratum", and its distinction between "Maq-like" and "end-to-end" modes.
 In Bowtie 2 all